“I’m not even supposed to be here today!”

 I was VERY impressed with the dialog scenes between Dante and (insert character name here) that went on for like five minutes before a break in the camera shot.
 THAT is great acting, and very convincing.
 Unfortunately, again, you end up looking at the same scene for ages… But the Smith Conversations begin here, right from whether it’s acceptable that your girlfriend has been into the pants of 37 men, to how on earth a man dies with an erection.
 Way cool.

 Anyways, that’s my view, take it or leave it… Oh, I see you left it.
 Good for you!

-Toni’s Review: Well I don’t think I’ll do a plot recap for Clerks.
-There are already (faint sounds of counting) three other reviews here and if you want another plot recap, you’re just plain greedy.
+Toni’s review: Well I don’t think I’ll do a plot recap for Clerks.
+There are already other reviews here and if you want another plot recap, you’re just plain greedy.
 So suffer.

 Don’t look at me that way!
 Arg! all right, a five second overview then.
 Randal, Dante, dialog, 37, stupid customers, porn, roof hockey, casket tossing, and twisted sex.
 You know you want to see this.

 The big selling point for me is the “true to life”-ness of this film, and it shines through even if you’ve never worked a day in your life and never stepped foot in a big bad ol’ city.
 What I mean is, I could relate.
 I could see myself randomly screaming “I’m not even supposed to be here today!” during a really bad day.
 I could see myself accidentally knocking over an occupied casket and then fleeing because, really, how do you apologize for something like that?
 I have made salsa sharks.
 Yes, the acting is weak (read: obvious) at times and it’s in black and white but don’t let that bother you.
 I promise you won’t even notice after your first laughing fit.
 Berserker!

 Sue’s rating: No time for love, Dr. Jones!